 7. PC Goldfinger Card (PS2, 2xEthernet and VGA)

 I left the machine running doing some speed tests to generate heat and everything worked out great.
 I was monitoring the BIOS for the PC side, thermal sensors didn’t rise as much as I expected.
-I put thermal sensor on the Amiga MB and Accelerator and it’s temperatures only went a few degrees higher than normal readings.
+I put a thermal sensor on the Amiga MB and Accelerator and it’s temperatures only went a few degrees higher than normal readings.
 Amazing!

-The case needed some cutting and with a dremel, which turned out pretty clean.
+The case needed some cutting and with a Dremel, which turned out pretty clean.
 I’ve always wanted to use that space for something, it always seems like a waste of front panel.
 Just have front panel power is great, as when I was done I put it in my rack, along with a cheap VGA KVM switcher.
 So both machines use the same monitor 🙂

 * Update *